Snowdon on a knife-edge!November 18, 2019

-Crib Goch, Welsh for “red route”, is a ridge on Snowdon, the highest mountain in Wales.
+Crib Goch, Welsh for “red comb” or “red ridge”, is a narrow arête on Snowdon, the highest mountain in Wales.
 There are much easier ways to climb Snowdon, but I like a good challenge, so when a scrambling Meetup group posted this walk as part of a Weekend in Wales last June, I was happy to sign up.

 I was happy, but a bit nervous.
 Most ridge walks I’ve done, including the Aonach Eagach and the Forcan Ridge in Scotland and Striding Edge in the Lake District, seem much less narrow in reality than the photos and films would suggest.
 Would Crib Goch be the same?

 The weather for our trip could not have been better.
 Our group of 12 had booked into the Bryn Gwynant Youth Hostel.
 Most of us were staying in the hostel’s annexe, and if we’d known in advance that there was an annexe, we’d have asked if we could all have stayed there.

 Glorious views from the garden of YHA Bryn Gwynant.